Introduction - Physician Assistant Program Admission Process

 All patient care experience must be logged and substantiated using the Misericordia University Department of Physician Assistant Studies “DOCUMENTATION of DIRECT PATIENT CARE EXPERIENCE FORM”, which may be accessed using the following link: DOCUMENTATION of DIRECT PATIENT CARE FORM

 Applicants are encouraged to carefully review and follow the instructions associated with this form.
-All completed DOCUMENTATION of DIRECT PATIENT CARE EXPERIENCE FORMs must be submitted electronically at email@example.com or via mail to the addresses listed above.
+All completed DOCUMENTATION of DIRECT PATIENT CARE EXPERIENCE FORMs must be uploaded through CASPA and included with your CASPA application or submitted electronically at email@example.com.

 Requirement 4: A biographical sketch in which the applicant clearly and concisely describes his or her motivation for wanting to become a PA, their understanding of the PA role, and why they have chosen to apply to the MU PA Program.